by Sara Evans

 Juilliard-trained pianist Matthew Graybill adds, “It’s difficult for even highly skilled performers to find opportunities to perform in a concert setting.
 Salon or house concerts have become a popular alternative to traditional concert venues.
 As musicians, we connect with the audience on a deeper and more personal level.
 And guests experience an immediacy and intimacy that can be lost in larger spaces.”

 But this isn’t just a New York thing.
-In Sonoma, California wine country, patrons of the Valley of the Moon Chamber Music Festival (below) are treated to in-home concerts as well.
+In Sonoma, California wine country, patrons of the Valley of the Moon Chamber Music Festival (below) are treated to in-home concerts and since the order to shelter at home, musicians have been live-streaming duets and trios on their facebook page.

 Inspiration from the Concert Hall

-There is something to be said for the reverence of the concert hall.
+There is something to be said for the reverence of the concert hall and the way it teaches us to listen.
 For decades, Carnegie Hall has been has been my spiritual home.
-It is there, during a performance of Bruckner’s Fourth conducted by Stokowski, that I learned a good deal about how to listen.
+It is there, during a performance of Bruckner’s Fourth conducted by Stokowski, that I learned a good deal about the balance of an orchestra.
 My friend Bill, who became a music critic, leaned over and said.
 “Pay attention to the horns.
 They are hunting in the forest!” and then, “They are back in the village, dancing and celebrating the hunt.”

 Carnegie Hall has long been known for its superb acoustics.
 In May, 1986 the venue, which had hosted Tchaikovsky, Judy Garland, Duke Ellington, Ray Charles, Sarah Vaughan, and The Beatles, underwent repairs. but after nearly 100 years, the building underwent extensive renovations.